Three-pion Bose-Einstein correlations measured in proton-proton collisions: Conclusions

 \section{Conclusions}

 The correlations among three indistinguishable pions are studied using data collected by the LHCb experiment in 2011 at a centre-of-mass energy of 7\tev in proton-proton collisions.
 The double-ratio technique is employed to correct for nonfemtoscopic background, together with the Gamov penetration factor utilised to account for electromagnetic final-state interactions that can be factorised using the generalised Riverside method.
 The fits applied to the three-pion double ratios of the correlation function provide parameters used to interpret the results within the frame of the core-halo model.
 The values of the core-halo parameters are studied in three activity classes related to the charged-particle multiplicity.
 The measured dependencies of the core-halo parameters on the charged-particle multiplicity suggest a partially coherent emission of pions.
 In particular, the partial coherence parameter $p_c$ increases with multiplicity, indicating coherent emission of pions.
 At the same time, the $\kappa_3$ parameter, which is systematically below unity for higher-multiplicity bins, further suggests a partially coherent emission.
 However, due to the large uncertainties, it is also consistent with unity, preventing any firm conclusions from being drawn in this case.
+The behaviour of $f_c$ indicates that the fraction of particles that originated from the core of the emission volume does not depend strongly on the number of charged particles produced in the event.